Osstem-AI/3DTeethSeg/README.md

 * Pygco

 # Usage
-To run this code, use the following command to test.
+To run this code, please see the instruction below for more details.

 # License
 The code is released under the GPL-3.0 license.

+# Contact
+If you have any questions about the code or need the code for reproduction, please contact via email.